-openQA Project - coordination #64746: [saga][epic] Scale up: Handle large storage efficiently to be able to run current tests efficiently but keep big archives of old results
+openQA Project - coordination #64746: [saga][epic] Scale up: Efficient handling of large storage to be able to run current tests efficiently but keep big archives of old results

 [epic] Use external videoencoder in production auto_review:"External encoder not accepting data"

 os-autoinst supports "external videoencoder" where we can configure command lines to call other commands.
 With more efficient video encoders we can save storage space and hence avoid space issues and can store results for a longer time which helps especially for bug investigation discovered by openQA tests.

 - AC1: DONE One worker runs with an external video encoder configured -> #77839

 - AC2: DONE The configured external video encoder provides significantly smaller video files instead of the default ones -> #77839

 - AC3: DONE The worker is not overstressed by the external video encoder, i.e. not more jobs failing or incompleting due to an overstressed worker -> #77839